alfio-event/alf.io/website/content/en/docs/Reference/Extensions/introduction.md

 # Function calls level limitation

 Nesting more than one function call is not allowed.
-Below is an example of code that would throw a `ScriptNotValidException`.
+Below is an example of code that should ***not*** be used.
 ```javascript
 function executeScript(scriptEvent) {
     var a = 1;